-The difference between full tort and limited tort insurance is that a driver with a full tort insurance policy retains the right to sue another driver for pain and suffering damages.
-A driver with limited tort insurance gives up that right.
+The difference between full tort and limited tort insurance is that a driver with a full tort insurance policy retains the right to sue another driver for pain and suffering.
+A driver with limited tort insurance gives up that right in most cases.

-A limited tort policy is cheaper but only allows a driver to sue for damages for serious injuries instead of pain and suffering.
+A limited tort policy is cheaper but only allows a driver to sue for damages for serious injuries instead of a broader definition of pain and suffering.
 The bar for serious injuries is high, and examples include:

 - Permanent disfigurement

-A full tort insurance policy costs more, but it allows drivers to sue for pain and suffering damages.
+A full tort insurance policy costs more, but it allows drivers to sue for pain and suffering.
 Examples of pain and suffering can include:

 - Physical pain and discomfort